grmrgecko/nixos/README.md

 mount -o remount,size=20G,noatime /nix/.rw-store
 ```

-### The install process.
+#### The install process.

-After setting up the extra swap space, clone and enter the nixos repo.
+- clone and enter the nixos repo.
 ```bash
 nix-shell -p git
 git clone --recursive https://github.com/GRMrGecko/nixos.git cd nixos/
 ```

-After you get into the repo, configure the machine to your liking.
+- Configure the machine to your liking.
 ```bash
 ./configure.sh
 ```

-After configuring, install.
+- Install.
 You can define a tmpdir as the USB drive with `TMPDIR=/mnt/usb` if you want to reduce load on RAM.
 ```bash
 ./install.sh --disk main /dev/sda
 ```

-After install is complete, you can then rsync the nixos dir to the user account on the install:
+- After install is complete, you can then rsync the nixos dir to the user account on the install:
 ```bash
 nix-shell -p rsync
 mount -o compress=zstd /dev/mapper/crypted /mnt/hdd